woj-tek/petozoltan.github.io/_posts/2016-06-18-when-to-avoid-inheritance.md

 If its members can be split into groups that use each other but only in the same group than they should go into separate classes.
 But composition should be used then.

-Cohesion is basically the same as the *Single Responsibility Principle*.
+Cohesion is basically a synonym of the *Single Responsibility Principle*, which should not be violated.

 #### Prefer composition to inheritance